tripleee/SmokeDetector-wiki/Rooms-configuration.md

 During development, you probably want to avoid posting a bunch of reports and debug messages to our main rooms.
 In this case, you can set up a custom rooms.yml file to configure where Smokey will post messages.

 Simply create a file named `rooms_custom.yml`, and fill it in using the format described above.
-If you need a spare room to test in, we have several available for your use:
+If you need a spare room to test in, we have one available for your use:

  - [Charcoal Test](https://chat.stackexchange.com/rooms/65945/charcoal-test)
- - <add more here>

 If you don't want Smokey to post any chat messages, you can simply leave the file blank.